rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/01-introductions.md

 6.  **Owen Flanagan** - Philosopher.
 Embraces Sellars' view that

-    > Philosophy is the study of how things, conceived of in the broadest possible sense,
+    >   The aim of philosophy, abstractly formulated, is to understand how things in
-    > hang together in the broadest possible sense.
+    >   the broadest possible sense of the term hang together in the broadest possible sense of the term.

     Grew up Catholic.
 Studied with Quine and some of his students.
     The best philosophy is continuous with science.
 Interested in consciousness and